 This is facilitated by the foam-encased outer edge and coil unit.
 Products made entirely of foam often lack in edge support, and I typically recommend an innerspring unit when edge support is of high importance.

 Maintenance, Protection, Care and Warranty

 If you carry a lot of weight, need to sleep cool, or have a sleep partner, there are certainly some features of this mattress that you will appreciate.
 Best of all, DreamCloud offers one of the best trial periods that I’ve come across, with a full 365 nights to try out their product.
 If you think this could be the one for you, check out the Pros & Cons section for a few details to keep in mind once you become a customer.

 The DreamCloud mattress is made of very high-quality materials.
 In fact, comparable products on the market run as high as $6,000 due to excessive markups.
 Using the online business model, DreamCloud cuts costs and passes the savings onto the customer.
 Check out the incredibly low prices for a luxury mattress:

 - Queen: $999

 DreamCloud Reviews and Feedback

-  There are so many great features, and DreamCloud ranks among my top contenders in terms of overall support and comfort.
-I think they really nailed it on the coil, memory foam, and natural latex construction, and you’ll be impressed with the way the product is able to be strong in support yet gentle in the comfort layer.
-It’s super unique in that, even if you don’t weigh a whole lot, you really do engage with the Euro top.
+There are so many great features, and DreamCloud ranks among my top contenders in terms of overall comfort and support.
+I think they really nailed it on the coil, memory foam, and natural latex construction.
+You’ll be impressed by how the mattress is able to offer strong support, yet feel gentle in it’s comfort layer.
 We took some time to see what DreamCloud customers have had to say about this product to provide you a well-rounded idea of what you can expect.
 Check out our FAQs section for the details.

 Who We Recommend the DreamCloud Mattress For